k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/20_broadway_and_fabric.md

-Now let's see some examples that demonstrate the above Broadway features.
+Now let's see an example that demonstrates how to use a Broadway command.